Quixomatic/dungeon-dash-server/readme.md

 - Spawn room corridors are not being properly computed and carved into the map
 - Minimap container is positioned correctly, but its content appears offset
 - Minimap should be zoomed in more and pan with player movement
+- Players can get stuck on wall corners due to limited collision points
+- Movement in tight spaces needs improvement

 ## 🔧 Developer Setup

+### Standard Setup

 1. Clone the repository
 2. Install dependencies: